-We’re excited to share a personal project—our journey redesigning our own institutional website.
-By implementing the design thinking process, Notitia set out to reimagine its institutional website.
+We’re excited to share a personal project—our journey redesigning our own website.
+By implementing the design thinking process, Notitia set out to reimagine its website.

 Not every website needs a redesign.
 The first step is to conduct research to understand how your website aligns with user experience and expectations.
 A clear analysis can reveal whether minor adjustments or a full overhaul is necessary.